 Warren Lake Trail is a 15.1 mile moderately trafficked out and back trail located near Truckee, California that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.
 Dogs are also able to use this trail.

 Directions from Truckee: Travel west on Hwy. #80 and take the Castle Peak/Boreal Ridge Road exit, which is immediately west of the highway's Donner Summit Roadside Rest Area.
 On the south side of the highway there is a sign reading: Tahoe National Forest Trailhead Donner Summit Pacific Crest Trail.
 Follow the directions on the sign turning east for 0.4 miles to the trailhead.